Planning & Rural Addressing

 Rural Addressing aims to provide all occupied rural properties with a nationally recognized addresses that will assist Emergency Services and other service providers in locating a property.
 A rural address will consist of a distance-based road number, road name, locality and postcode.
 The new addresses will only identify the property location and not who lives there, therefore not impacting the privacy of the residents.

 Geographic Information Systems (GIS) use the latest satellite and computer technology to map out every street and address of county residents.
 This department plays a key role in tying Rural Addressing and Assessor’s parcel mapping together to form a strong tool that the county can use to plan for the future.
-Based on statistical data from various sources, the GIS Technical Services Department can create maps that reflect voting districts, flood zones, jurisdictional boundaries and much more.
-The mission for the Cibola County GIS Technical Services Department is to provide quality geospatial data along with GIS services to county departments and the public.
+Based on statistical data from various sources, the Planning and Rural Addressing Department can create maps that reflect voting districts, flood zones, jurisdictional boundaries and much more.
+The mission for the Cibola County Planning and Rural Addressing Department is to provide quality geospatial data along with GIS services to county departments and the public.